Social Justice Research Academy

 - recent and contemporary struggles – LGBT, Arab Spring, Occupy, Ferguson, environmentalism, education reform, affordable housing, elder rights, disability rights, immigration, interfaith, multiculturalism, and ongoing human rights and indigenous peoples' campaigns across the globe

 This academy has been designed for students who are interested in:

-- society, economy, politics, and environment
+- thinking deeply about society, history, economy, politics, philosophy, religion, and the world

 Are you a School District of Philadelphia public or charter high school student?
 If so, learn how you could attend this program free of charge through our Penn Summer Scholars Program.